Matugani: Track layout

 After departing the station, Matugani's 16-person trains are accelerated to 72 km/h straight into a 24 m high top hat element.
 This is immediately followed by an air time hill and a 20 m high vertical loop, the first inversion of the ride.
 After a highly banked turnaround, the trains pass through a heartline roll before entering the brake run, bringing the ride to an end.

 Rollbacks

-Occasionally, a train is launched without sufficient speed to reach the top of the top-hat and rolls back onto the launch track, hence the term "rollback".
-This typically happens in cool, wet, or breezy weather, or when the wind is working against it.
-The launch track is equipped with retractable magnetic braking fins which are raised after each launch in order to slow the train down in case it does not reach the top of the tower.

 On June 8, 2009, a train got balanced at the top of the top-hat with 14 riders on board.